Air-sea rescue: Origins

 Initial air-sea rescue operations were performed either by flying boats or floatplanes; these were the pioneering approach used to pick up aviators or sailors who were has come into difficulties in the water.
 Any other aircraft design posed the additional danger of ditching in the water and requiring immediate rescue, while seaplanes could land on the water in an emergency and wait for rescue.
 Qualities such as their long range, endurance, and the ability to stay on station for long periods of time were commonly viewed as essential naval aviation requirements for rescue aircraft.
 Robust radio equipment was necessary for contact with land and ocean surface forces.

 Training and weather accidents could require an aircrew to be rescued, and seaplanes were occasionally used for that purpose.
 The limitation was that if the water's surface were too rough, the aircraft would not be able to land.
 The most that could be done was to drop emergency supplies to the survivors, or to signal surface ships or rescue boats to guide them to the correct location.

-An early air-sea rescue was performed in August 1911 by Hugh Robinson who landed his Curtiss Aeroplane Company seaplane on Lake Michigan to pull a crashed pilot out of the water.
+The first attempts at an airplane rescuing a downed flyer at sea took place in August 1911, during the 1911 Chicago International Aviation Meet, when, in separate incidents, aviators St. Croix Johnstone and René Simon crashed into Lake Michigan.
+In both cases, pilot Hugh Robinson, in a Curtiss hydroplane, went out to try to rescue them, but in the case of Johnstone it was too late as the flyer had already drowned.
+In contrast, Simon's plane had stayed afloat with Simon on top of it; Robinson spotted him and offered to pick him up and fly him back to shore.
+But Simon, who was comfortable and smoking a cigarette, preferred to wait for a boat to come and tow both him and his plane back to dry land, which is what happened.
+As per one account at the time, this decision "wrestled from Simon and Robinson the distinction of being the first rescued and rescuer in an airship life-saving feat."
+Nonetheless, Robinson's role has been termed by one book as "the first airplane rescue at sea by another airplane".
+Still other books have implied or stated that Robinson did in fact pick up Simon, but this does not align with contemporary accounts.